 Legal Header

-Updated June 2023
+Updated June 2024

 Production Forecast

-Forecasts are available by Petroleum Services Association of Canada (PSAC) areas, crude oil density, and well type.
+AER forecasts for production and well activity are available by Petroleum Services Association of Canada (PSAC) areas, crude oil density, and well type.

 The AER does not separate low-permeability oil production from conventional crude oil production.
 It is often difficult or impossible to separate the tight portion of the reserve or tight oil production from a reservoir.
 Therefore, any tight oil volumes are included within the AER’s crude oil reserves and production reporting.